wenkangjing/notes-launch-school/220/lesson6/_220_lesson6.md

 # 7	AJAX Requests

 # 8	Project: Photo Gallery - Introduction and Server Setup
+ignore node_moduels in git

 # 9	Project: Photo Gallery, Part 1 - Fetch Data and Render on Page Load

+1. cache all template into an object, id as key, compiled function as value
+2. get data from server `$.get(url)`

+jQuery ajax functions are callbacks

+**Network tab** for ajax response

 # 10	Project: Photo Gallery, Part 2 - Slide Show